Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 ## Quirks

 Quirks are an integral part of any character.
-They're usually a one to two-word descriptor of a particular characteristic.
+They're usually a one word descriptor of a particular characteristic.
 Each Quirk is broken down into 4 pieces of information:

 - Name: The name of the Quirk.
 - Defines: Different interpretations and possible meanings of the Quirk, specific to roleplaying scenarios.